Achievable logoAchievable logo

 2. Rb and p53 tumor suppressor proteins*

-• Rb or retinoblastoma protein: Rb prevents the cell from entering into S phase from G1 phase.
+• Rb or retinoblastoma protein: Rb prevents the cell from entering S phase from G1 phase.
 Phosphorylated Rb is inactive.
-Rb normally binds to transcription factor E2F and inhibits it.
+Rb normally binds to the transcription factor E2F and inhibits it.
 In the presence of growth factors, cyclin D-CDK4/6 and cyclin E-CDK2 phosphorylate and inactivate Rb.
-As a result, E2F is released and it binds DNA to and increases transcription of S phase genes like DNA polymerase.
-Rb gene is mutated in hereditary retinoblastoma.
+As a result, E2F is released; it binds DNA and increases transcription of S phase genes (for example, DNA polymerase).
+The Rb gene is mutated in hereditary retinoblastoma.

-• p53 protein: It prevents cell transition from G1 to S. p53 is activated in the presence of DNA damage. p53, as a transcription activator, turns on the expression of genes like P21 and P27, that inhibit the cell cycle.
-It induces apoptosis in cells with severe DNA damage.
-In normal cells, Mdm 2 keeps the levels of p53 low.
+• p53 protein: p53 prevents cell transition from G1 to S. It is activated in the presence of DNA damage.
+As a transcription activator, p53 turns on the expression of genes like P21 and P27, which inhibit the cell cycle.
+It also induces apoptosis in cells with severe DNA damage.
+In normal cells, Mdm 2 keeps p53 levels low.
 DNA damage activates a set of kinases that phosphorylate Mdm2, causing it to dissociate from p53.
 Mutations in p53 lead to unregulated cell division and cancers.

 * HPV 16 and 18 viral proteins E6 and E7 bind to and inhibit p53 and Rb respectively, leading to malignancies like cervical cancers.